Idealo

 idealo internet GmbH is a German price comparison service launched in Germany in 2000, and since bought by the Axel Springer AG publishing company.
 The headquarters are in Berlin, Germany.
-The idealo website allows users to compare prices on a range of products from hundreds of shops.
+The idealo website allows users to compare prices on a range of products from hundreds of shops. idealo is Europe's largest price comparison service present in Germany, Austria, France, Spain, Italy and the UK.

-The company invested 2011 an undisclosed amount of money in Sparheld International GmbH which operates various coupon portals across Europe, including Sparheld.de in Germany and Reduc.fr in France.

 History

 The company was founded by Martin Sinner, Albrecht von Sonntag, Christian Habermehl and others in 2000, using €500,000 in venture capital (of which €350,000 from KfW).

 In July 2006, Axel Springer bought a 74.9% majority interest in idealo internet GmbH for an undisclosed sum.
 Its 2012 revenues were €52,612,705.01.

 Technology

-The idealo sites use a combination of screen scraping retailers' websites and CSV files supplied by the retailers themselves to create a unique database of product offers that is filtered by real people.
-These prices are matched against a bespoke backend database of products and this matching process is carried out by using a fuzzy logic automated matching system as well as large teams of people also acting as a quality control filter.
+The idealo sites use CSV files and API_integration supplied by the retailers themselves to create a unique database of product offers that is filtered by real people.
+These prices are matched against a bespoke backend database of products and this matching process is carried out by using a fuzzy logic and AI automated matching system as well as large teams of people also acting as a quality control filter.